GLOBAL SPORTS MEDIA MARKET

 In the United States,gate revenues outweigh television income since several professional sports leagues, including MLB (baseball) and NBA (basketball), prefer the benefits of free-to-air broadcasting to pay- television services.
 Whereas media revenues dominate the European sports industry.

-Spurred by the enduring globalisation of mediatised culture, sports have been transformed into a cultural commodity for sale on the ever growing marketplace with fans being upgraded from just being ordinary consumers.
-Consequently, this commercialisation of sports has evolved into a dynamic global business environment and created a large economy of sport-related products.
+Spurred by the enduring globalization of mediatised culture, sports have been transformed into a cultural commodity for sale on the ever growing marketplace with fans being upgraded from just being ordinary consumers.
+Consequently, this commercialization of sports has evolved into a dynamic global business environment and created a large economy of sport-related products.

-Today, the sports industry has developed into a wide-reaching business affecting multiple economic branches with numerous stakeholders, including sporting organisations, media corporations, marketing agencies, health organisations, clothing manufacturers and travel agencies, competing for a share of this lucrative market.
+Today, the sports industry has developed into a wide-reaching business affecting multiple economic branches with numerous stakeholders, including sporting organizations, media corporations, marketing agencies, health organizations, clothing manufacturers and travel agencies, competing for a share of this lucrative market.

 This sports industry has been described as an atypical one with committed sports fans maintaining high levels of consumption and payments regardless of sports success.

 The proliferation of a worldwide economy involved in the production and marketing of sports goods and services has resulted in the development of a sector that generates large macroeconomic effects and heavily contributes to regional development policies.